hamidatb/AutoExec/README.md

 - **Infrastructure** (deployment automation, monitoring)
 - **Documentation** (tutorials, API docs)

-Please check out our [Contributing Guidelines](CONTRIBUTING.md) and feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request to discuss potential contributions.

 ## 📞 Let's Connect